imodpasteur/pySPIRALTAP/README.md

 Alternatively, one can play with the [Jupyter notebook](http://jupyter.org): `SPIRALdemo.ipynb`, that feature the same demo as `SPIRALdemo.py`, but in a more fancy format.

 ## Calling from a script
-The pySPIRALTAP methods can be imported with `from pySPIRALTAP import pySPIRALTAP`.
+The pySPIRALTAP methods can be imported with `import pySPIRALTAP`.

 ## `SPIRALTAP` function parameters